 Families will be asked to bring all required information (as described in the reexamination notice) to the reexamination appointment.
-If the re-examination is being completed by mail, the family will be notified of all required information needed that is to be sent back with the Annual Re-examination packet.
 The required information will include a PHA-designated reexamination form, an Authorization for the Release of Information/Privacy Act Notice, as well as supporting documentation related to the family's income, expenses, and family composition.

-Any required documents or information that the family is unable to provide at the time of the interview must be provided within 10 business days of the interview.
-If being completed by mail, a letter will be sent regarding what documents are still needed and the family will be given 10 business days to return the requested documents.
+Any required documents or information that the family is unable to provide at the time of the interview or any stated deadline must be provided within 10 business days of the interview.
 If the family is unable to obtain the information or materials within the required time frame, the family may request an extension.